artsy/README/events/knowledge-share.md

 - How we use [Hokusai](https://github.com/artsy/hokusai) to deploy software
 - How to use vim

+If you are an Artsy employee you can find an archive of many, many more such topics in our [archives][google_drive_presentation_archive].

+[google_drive_presentation_archive]: https://drive.google.com/drive/folders/1X8w7iFbdeVwi6v_xWLWfQdeJ81iewYWB?usp=sharing

 ---

-You're probably seeing this as an external developer to Artsy, who has been invited to talk.
+You may be seeing this as an external developer to Artsy, who has been invited to talk, or as an internal colleage who's been asked to give a presentation.

 ## Format

 The format is definitely not set in stone, however these are what has worked for us internally and for past contributors.

-#### Presentation
+### Presentation

 Traditional conference/meetup style: You bring slides, we watch.
 You talk, we listen.
 You finish, we ask questions.